-Tall fescue should be mowed at heights between 2½ and 3½ inches, and frequently enough so that no more than ⅓ of the blade is removed.
+Tall fescue should be mowed at heights between 2½ and 3½ inches, and mowed frequently enough so that no more than ⅓ of the blade is removed.
+For turfgrass in partial shade, the mowing heights may be raised slightly.
 Proper mowing heights will encourage a dense, healthy stand.

 When fescue shows signs of drought stress, water the lawn deeply so that the entire root zone is wet.
 This is typically 1 inch of irrigation water per week.
 During hot, dry periods, this may be every five to seven days.
-This practice encourages a healthy root system.
-Watering lawns three or more times per week will enhance conditions for weed seed germination and growth.
+One inch of irrigation water will wet the soil to 6 inches deep, and encourage a healthy, extensive root system.
+Watering lawns three or more times per week will create moist surface soil conditions and promote weed seed germination and growth.
 Look for areas that stay excessively wet and make corrections so that water drains or is directed elsewhere.
 For more information, refer to HGIC 1207, Watering Lawns.

 Fertilize and lime at the proper time and according to a soil test.
 Proper lime application will help to maintain a soil pH where nutrients are readily available to the turf.
 In general, spring nitrogen fertilization should cease in March.

 Even when cultural practices are heeded, weeds can appear.
 If the number of weeds reaches an unacceptable level and pulling by hand is out of the question, you may want to turn to herbicides.
 At this point, it is important to know what weed you are trying to control.
-Local extension offices and publications can aid in identification.
+Local extension offices, the Clemson Home & Garden Information Center, the Clemson Plant Problem Clinic, and publications can aid in identification.

 Preemergence Herbicides: Preemergence herbicides are applied to the soil prior to weed seed germination.
 They provide good control for many annual grassy weeds and are the best weapon against crabgrass.
 They also control some broadleaf weeds.
 Most are in a granular formulation, but some are applied as a liquid spray.

-Most granular preemergence herbicides should be watered in with about ½ inch of irrigation immediately following application.
-This activates the herbicide which is absorbed by the young roots and shoots of weeds as they begin to grow.
+Most granular preemergence herbicides should be watered in with about ½ inch of irrigation water immediately following application.
+This activates the herbicide, which is absorbed by the young roots of weeds as they begin to grow.

 In the spring, preemergence herbicides should be applied when air temperatures reach 65 to 70 °F for four consecutive days.
 On average, this is March 15-30 for the piedmont and mountains.
 In the fall, to control winter annuals, apply preemergence herbicides when nighttime lows reach 55 to 60 °F for four consecutive days.
 On average, this is September 1 to 15 for the piedmont and mountains.